After 11 Years of Hubbing I Have Good Advice for Hubbers

 Fortunately, HubPages isn’t real strict about photo attribution, so I don’t worry too much about it.
 I hope HubPages stays cool that way.
 Don't you?

 I see many hubbers, especially novices, writing hubs that always express the point of view of the author.
 These are little more than opinion pieces, and many writers often add a fair amount of extraneous crap along the way as well, boring or irritating the reader.
 Next time, try writing in the third person, as most magazine articles are written.
 Pick up a copy of Smithsonian and see how it’s done.
 Such general interest slicks can also provide great ideas for new hubs.

 Nevertheless, if your hub really needs your personal point of view to provide fire and elucidation, stick with it.

 Maybe You Can Rock and Roll

-I’ve written hubs about many different subjects – archaeology, technology, art, ancient aliens, employment, but I’ve written more about good ol’ rock ‘n’ roll - at last count about 30.
-Two of my highest achievers, in terms of hits, are the hubs Ten Greatest Rock Bands of All Time and Ten Greatest Rock Guitarists Ever.
+I’ve written hubs about many different subjects—archaeology, technology, art, ancient aliens, employment, but I’ve written more about good ol’ rock ‘n’ roll—at last count about 30.
+Two of my highest achievers, in terms of hits, are the hubs Ten Greatest Rock Bands of All Time and the 40 Greatest Classic Rock Guitarists.

 And don’t forget to leave comments.